Training Task Reasoning LLM Agents for Multi-turn Task Planning via Single-turn Reinforcement Learning: Problem Formulation

 \subsection{Expert Trajectory with Unique Optimality}

-On top of \Cref{def:episode_success}, we further define the expert trajectory generated by the expert policy with the unique optimality of minimal trajectory length. \begin{definition}[Expert trajectory by stochastic policy] Given the MDP $\mathcal{M} = (\mathcal{S}, \mathcal{A}, f, R, \mathcal{T}, s_0)$, a trajectory $\tau^{GT}(T^{GT})$ from the stochastic policy $\pi$ is defined as an expert trajectory if the following conditions hold: \begin{enumerate} \item $\tau^{GT}(T^{GT})$ is a successful trajectory generated from stochastic policy the $\pi$ in \Cref{def:episode_success}. \item For any successful trajectory $\tau(T)$ generated by stochastic policy $\pi$ with $R(s_T, a_T) = 1$, we have $T \geq T^{GT}$ and the equality holds if and only if $\tau=\tau^{GT}$. \end{enumerate} \end{definition}
+On top of \Cref{def:episode_success}, we further define the expert trajectory generated by the expert policy with the unique optimality of minimal trajectory length.
+We adopt superscript ${GT}$ to denote ``Ground Truth'' for expert policy or trajectory. \begin{definition}[Expert trajectory by stochastic policy] Given the MDP $\mathcal{M} = (\mathcal{S}, \mathcal{A}, f, R, \mathcal{T}, s_0)$, a trajectory $\tau^{GT}(T^{GT})$ from the stochastic policy $\pi$ is defined as an expert trajectory if the following conditions hold: \begin{enumerate} \item $\tau^{GT}(T^{GT})$ is a successful trajectory generated from stochastic policy the $\pi$ in \Cref{def:episode_success}. \item For any successful trajectory $\tau(T)$ generated by stochastic policy $\pi$ with $R(s_T, a_T) = 1$, we have $T \geq T^{GT}$ and the equality holds if and only if $\tau=\tau^{GT}$. \end{enumerate} \end{definition}

 Based on the expert trajectory $\tau^{GT}$ in \Cref{def:expert_traj}, we can further define the expert policy $\pi^{GT}$ as follows. \begin{definition}[Expert policy from expert trajectory] Given the MDP $\mathcal{M} = (\mathcal{S}, \mathcal{A}, f, R, \mathcal{T}, s_0)$ and an expert trajectory $\tau^{GT}(T^{GT})$, a policy $\pi^{GT}: \mathcal{S}\rightarrow \mathcal{A}$ is defined as the expert policy if it holds that